usds/justice40-tool/docs/data-roadmap.md

 There is no single tool that supports all the goals and user stories above.
 Therefore we've proposed combining a number of tools in a way that can support them all.

-We've also proposed various "milestones" that will allow us to iteratively and sequentially build the data backlog in a way that supports the entire vision but starts with small and achievable steps.
+We've also proposed various "milestones" that will allow us to iteratively and sequentially build the data roadmap in a way that supports the entire vision but starts with small and achievable steps.
 These milestones are proposed in order.

 ## Milestone: YAML files for data sets and linter